timplay33/Tutorials/README.md

 # Tutorials
-this repository contains all the project to the tutorials on my website
+this repository contains all the projects to the tutorials on my website